PhilSciMath/dotfiles/dwm/README.md

 # DWM
 My dwm is configured to be more like i3, since I think the default keybindings are abominably bad.
-The only patch for now is **systray**.
+The only patches for now are **systray** and **alwayscenter**.
 Using st as the main terminal emulator.
 Theme is Nord and I added support for audio control via keyboard and language switch with ``super+space``.
 <br>
 **st** is patched with **nordcolors** and **anysize**.
 Font is set to terminus size 22.
 <br>